 She was Chief Medical Resident at Mass General from 2003-2004 and then completed a fellowship in Nephrology at Mass General and Brigham and Women's Hospital prior to joining the Inpatient Clinician Educator Service, the primary teaching service for the Internal Medicine Residency at Mass General.

 In addition to her teaching and clinical responsibilities at MGH, Dr. Cooper is involved in medical student education in all years at Harvard Medical School (HMS).
-She teaches first-year physiology in both the New Pathway and Health Science Technology curricular tracks, co-directs the MGH site Patient Doctor II course, a year-long physical diagnosis and critical thinking course for second-year HMS students, is a tutor for Patient Doctor III, a case-based course for third-year HMS students exploring the emotions, values, beliefs, cultural norms and conflicts inherent in the daily work of physicians, and is a lecturer in the Capstone course, an intensive review of clinical skills for graduating 4th year HMS students.
+She teaches physiology in both the Pathways and Health Science Technology curricular tracks, directs the MGH site Patient Doctor II course, a year-long physical diagnosis and critical thinking course for second-year HMS students, is a tutor for Patient Doctor III, a case-based course for third-year HMS students exploring the emotions, values, beliefs, cultural norms and conflicts inherent in the daily work of physicians, and is a lecturer in the Capstone course, an intensive review of clinical skills for graduating 4th year HMS students.

 Dr. Cooper was a Harvard Medical School Academy Fellow in Medical Education from 2011-2012.
 She was awarded the 2014 Donald O'Hara Faculty Prize for Excellence in Teaching in Years 1 and 2 at Harvard Medical School.
 She received the HMS Faculty Award for Best Clinical Instructor at Massachusetts General Hospital, presented by the Harvard Medical School Class of 2015.

 Phone 2: 617-643-0595